Play with what appears

 How Impro Supreme approaches this

 In this work, clowning is not a style or persona but a discipline of perception.
-You train yourself to notice what you are doing, understand how it reads, and play with it honestly.
+You train yourself to stay with what you’re doing as it reads – to your partner and your audience – and play with it honestly.